I love learning from smart marketers who are using data to analyze what actually works in selling books.

 In the intro I mention the first Createspace print on demand book to hit the bestseller lists, perhaps indicating a move of digital print into the space traditionally owned by booksellers, as discussed by Hugh Howey.
 The Rabbit Who Wants To Fall Asleep became an overall bestseller on Amazon and Barnes & Noble and has now been picked up for a 7 figure deal.

 I also talked about a brilliant interview with Robert Rodriguez on the Tim Ferriss podcast about creativity.
 A must listen.
-Plus, the latest developments on the Creative Freedom course.
-You can sign up for the free video series starting with, 11 ways to make money as an indie author, here.

 This podcast episode is sponsored by 99 Designs, where you can get all kinds of designs for your author business including book covers, merchandising, branding and business cards, illustrations and artwork and much more.
 You can get a Powerpack upgrade which gives your project more chance of getting noticed by going to: 99Designs.com/joanna